How to Know If You Have Malware

 This plugin offers robust tools for scanning your site, detecting malware, and removing it (among other features).
 While it’s great for complementary security, we’d suggest also using a server-based solution such as CloudFlare or Sucuri alongside it.
 This should prevent the majority of attacks on your site.

 Much like Sucuri, SiteLock is a suite of security software solutions that incorporates malware removal.
 In fact, its lowest-tier plan is essentially an automated malware removal tool, backed up by a few other features.

 SiteLock isn’t free, and you arguably get less features for your money than with Sucuri.
 Both are worth recommending, however, and you’ll want to compare them to determine which is best for your needs.

 Finally, we have Incapsula.
 This service is similar to CloudFlare, since it offers a CDN along with supporting tools and features.

 There’s also a full-featured security package, with a backdoor malware shell detector.
 Plus, you’ll get a Web Application Firewall (WAF) to help protect your site.
 However, this solution arguably has the highest price for the least features.
 As with SiteLock, you’ll need to determine whether the cost per feature suits your needs and budget.

 Get Support for More Common WordPress Questions from WP Engine

-If you’re unfortunate enough to have to deal with malware, you’ll want to know that your hosting provider has your back.
-A reliable host with stellar support (such as WP Engine) is invaluable if your site is ever attacked.
+If you’re unfortunate enough to have to deal with malware, you’ll want to know that your WordPress hosting provider has your back.
+A secure WordPress host with stellar support (such as WP Engine) is invaluable if your site is ever attacked.
 If your site is ever affected by malware, we will perform and deep-level scan and malware cleaning to help you get back up and running.
 Check out our managed hosting plans!